cakefs-unreal/cakefs-unreal.github.io/docs/core-api/directories.md

 An unguarded traversal will visit every target element at the specified depth.
 The caller has no ability to terminate the traversal early.
 In essence, this is traversal with no error handling.

 A guarded traversal will attempt to visit every target element at a specified depth, but it can be stopped early by the caller if an error is encountered.
 In essence, this is traversal with error handling enabled.
-The goal of a guarded traversal is still to visit all target elements at the specified depth.

 A search traversal will visit target elements at the specified depth until a caller-defined condition is met or an error is encountered.
 As the name implies, a search traversal does not always expect to visit every target element within a directory -- it wishes to terminate as soon as it finds what it is looking for.
 Search traversals can be terminated early in two states -- if an error is encountered or if the search has found what it needs.
-If a search traversal visits all target elements and the search is not satisfied, then this traversal will be considered a failure (in terms of searching, not in terms of errors).
+If a search traversal visits all target elements and the search is not satisfied, then this traversal will be considered a failed search.

 #### Traversal Function Naming
-Traversal functions utilize the following naming pattern: `Traverse<style><target>`.
+Traversal functions utilize the following naming pattern: `Traverse<style>?<target>`.
 Unguarded traversals do not have a style identifier in their name because they are the simplest form.
 Let's say we wish to traverse the files of a directory.
 We could use the following functions to traverse the files with each style:

 1. Unguarded Traversal: `TraverseFiles`
 1. Guarded Traversal: `TraverseGuardedFiles`